AidenOnyenwenu/RestaurantWebsite/scripts/reserveren.md

 Place the file in the "htdocs" folder of your XAMPP installation directory.
 This is the location where XAMPP serves your web files.

-It now should work with database interactions.s
+It now should work with database interactions.